Encoding/decoding model of communication: Negotiated position

 Once more, Castleberry demonstrates the negotiated code at play in a modern-day television show.
-In Breaking Bad, protagonist Walter White's wife Skylar leaves him after she discovers that he is a methamphetamine cook, and many viewers had negotiated "an acceptance of Walter's sins, while communicating negative discourse concerning Skylar".
-This negative discourse, according to actress Anna Gunn, who portrayed Skylar, was because her character did not fit what was expected of a wife.
+In Breaking Bad, protagonist Walter White's wife Skyler leaves him after she discovers that he is a methamphetamine cook, and many viewers had negotiated "an acceptance of Walter's sins, while communicating negative discourse concerning Skyler".
+This negative discourse, according to actress Anna Gunn, who portrayed Skyler, was because her character did not fit what was expected of a wife.
 This expectation could be seen as a dominant code.
 In addition, Walter's actions were against the dominant code.
-Because of these conflicting dominant codes, Castleberry implies that many viewers negotiated their own code where Walter's actions were acceptable due to Skylar's role as a non-traditional wife.
+Because of these conflicting dominant codes, Castleberry implies that many viewers negotiated their own code where Walter's actions were acceptable due to Skyler's role as a non-traditional wife.

 Oppositional position

 Lastly, there is the oppositional position or code.
-Hall summarizes that a viewer can understand the literal (denotative) and connotative meanings of a message while decoding a message in a globally contrary way.
+Hall summarizes that a viewer can understand the literal (denotative) and connotative meanings of a message while decoding a message "in a globally contrary way."
 This means that a person recognizes that their meaning is not the dominant meaning, or what was intended, but alters the message in their mind to fit an "alternative framework of reference" It is more like that receiver decode a different message.
 Thus, readers' or viewers social situation has placed them in a directly oppositional relationship to the dominant code, and although they understand the intended meaning they do not share the text's code and end up rejecting it.
 Again, this code is based very much on experiences.
 One's personal experiences will likely influence them to take on the oppositional position when they encode hegemonic positions.
 Highly political discourse emerges from these oppositional codes as "events which are normally signified and decoded in a negotiated way begin to be given an oppositional reading."